 Effect (8.0 out of 10)

 Despite the lower concentration of active chemicals on the COAs for this strain, the effects are pretty decent.
 After smoking and vaping this strain, we felt a nice muscle relaxation effect come on and we felt heavier in our torsos.
 There was a nice warmth that came over our bodies and – the most common effect – a tingle and numbness in the forehead and scalp area.
 Aside from that numbing, this strain actually didn’t have much head effect.
-Our reviewers remained lucid during their sessions.
+Our reviewers remained lucid during their sessions – similar to how we felt from Mr Hemp Flower’s Wu 5 strain after a few minutes.
 What we did feel was mostly a body effect, combined with the scalp tingle, that makes us call this a hybrid effect.
 We felt like this was a great strain to sit down and watch some movies.
 Relaxed enough to sink into the couch, but uplifting enough to stay awake and focus.
 Nice!

 Price (9.0 out of 10)

 At $16 an eighth, this isn’t a bad buy.
 You could possibly find better greenhouse flower out there, but the price is reasonable enough.
-To be honest, that’s kind of perfectly on brand for Plain Jane – reasonable quality for good prices.
-We were a bit disappointed that the smell and appearance did not match up with what Plain Jane describes on their website.
+When you couple that pricing with our Plain Jane coupon “PLAINJ10“, it’s an all around good buy.
+To be honest, that’s kind of perfectly on brand for Plain Jane CBD – reasonable quality for good prices.
+We were a bit disappointed that the smell and appearance did not match up with what Plain Jane hemp describes on their website.
 But, if the next harvest is cured a bit better, this is a budget friendly flower for the effect.
 We also think that the price could come down a bit in volume.
 Ounces sell for $99 and we do feel that is overpriced for the quality.

 3rd Highest Rated

-This is third review of flower from Plain Jane and we were excited to see what the brand had in store for us.
-Plain Jane sells what we would consider mid-range flower for affordable prices, peppering in some indoor offerings for the more serious smokers out there.
+This is third Plain Jane CBD review we completed and we were excited to see what the brand had in store for us.
+Plain Jane hemp sells what we would consider mid-range flower for affordable prices, peppering in some indoor offerings for the more serious smokers out there.
 They also carry alternative products alongside flower, such as Delta 8 tinctures, concentrates, edibles, and CBD oil.
 Today, we’ll be taking a look at one of their indoor options, Golden Cherry, a cross of the Black Rose and Cherry Wine strains.

 Bag Appeal (7.5 out of 10)

-When it comes to indoor flower, we generally high expectations for the smell, which is the first thing most people use to gauge how well they’re going to like a variety of cannabis.
+When it comes to indoor flower, we generally high expectations for the smell.
 The smell on this Golden Cherry strain was neither overwhelming, nor underwhelming.
 It has with a moderately strong scent of lemon, citrus and grapefruit mixed with some myrcene earthiness.
 This strain is loud per se, but you don’t have to try hard to smell it either.
-Unfortunately, there was a hint of a hay smell, which makes us think this flower needs a bit more time curing.
+Unfortunately, there was a hint of a hay smell, which makes us think this Plain Jane hemp needs a bit more time curing.
 The buds we got are small-to-medium in size, with a slightly better than average density.
 Color-wise, the buds look pretty good!
 We noted lots of orange pistils, which is a good sign.
-The calyxes have a light lime green hue all over, with some tinges of bluish-green that is often present in more premium flower.
-The trim job left a lot to be desired, though, with a lot of leaf left on and big pieces of stems with nothing attached.
-It doesn’t look machine trimmed, but it does look like a very rushed hand trim job.
+The calyxes have a light lime green hue all over, with some tinges of bluish-green that is often present in more premium flower, similar in a lot of ways to the color of Cannaflower’s Elektra strain.
+The trim job left a lot to be desired, though, with a lot of leaf left on and big pieces of stems.
 These nugs are pretty frosty, too, but oddly aren’t that sticky when broken down.

 User Experience (7.5 out of 10)

-Surprisingly, smoking this flower was the standout method for consumption, as the Golden Cherry smoke is definitively more pleasant than the vapor.
+Surprisingly, smoking this flower was the standout method for consumption, as the Golden Cherry strain smoke is definitively more pleasant than the vapor.
 The vapor just had a general burnt foliage vibe going on.
 When smoked, though, it has a lemon-lime flavor mixed in with the standard “hemp” taste, which we generally enjoyed.
-The main drawback here is that we were left with irritated throats after big hits, as the smoke itself is not that smooth relative to other flower we have reviewed.
+If you’ve smoked Cascadia Blooms Sour Space Candy, this is a similar vibe.
+The main drawback here is that we were left with irritated throats after big hits, as the smoke itself is not that smooth relative to other flower Plain Jane CBD reviews we have done.
 We came into this with higher expectations based on our previous experiences with indoor flower, to be honest.
 On that basis, consuming this flower is a bit of a letdown, no matter the method.